TEFL, TESOL, TESL and CELTA: Making Sense of Teach Abroad Terms

 Then there’s CELTA.

 Earlier I mentioned that there are certain brands of TEFL certification; CELTA is one of them.
-The CELTA (Certificate in English Language Teaching to Adults) is a well-known and highly respected classroom-based TEFL course that was developed by the University of Cambridge in the UK.
+The CELTA (Certificate in Teaching English to Speakers of Other Languages) is a well-known and highly respected classroom-based TEFL course that was developed by the University of Cambridge in the UK.
 Cambridge standardized their course, so wherever you take the CELTA– from Medellin, Colombia to Denver, Colorado– the certificate you receive is the same.

 Here at Bridge, we offer the CELTA, and we also have our own brand of TEFL certificate, called the IDELT (International Diploma in English Language Teaching).
 The curriculum, like many classroom-based TEFL courses, is based on the CELTA, and it is considered equivalent to the Cambridge certificate.
 Whether you take the IDELT in Santiago, Chile or here in Denver, the certificate is the same.